Living with

 Meet People With WHIM Syndrome

-Our Patient Ambassadors are available to help you learn more about living with WHIM syndrome.
-Sign up for virtual Patient Education Programs where you can hear their stories and learn more from an X4 Nurse Educator.*
+Sign up for virtual Patient Education Programs where you can hear from people living with WHIM syndrome and learn more from an X4 Nurse Educator.*

 An X4 Nurse Educator* who specializes in WHIM syndrome can help you and your family learn more about living with WHIM syndrome and ways to manage it.